Women in Nigeria: Northern Nigeria

 Urban women sold cooked foods, usually by sending young girls out onto the streets or operating small stands.
 Research indicated that this practice was one of the main reasons city women gave for opposing schooling for their daughters.
 Even in elite houses with educated wives, women's presence at social gatherings was either nonexistent or very restricted.
 In the modern sector, a few women were appearing at all levels in offices, banks, social services, nursing, radio, television, and the professions (teaching, engineering, environmental design, law, pharmacy, medicine, and even agriculture and veterinary medicine).

 This trend resulted from women's secondary schools, teachers' colleges, and in the 1980s women holding approximately one-fifth of university places—double the proportion of the 1970s.
 Research in the 1980s indicated that, for the Muslim north, education beyond primary school was restricted to the daughters of the business and professional elites, and in almost all cases, courses and professions were chosen by the family, not the woman themselves.

-However, in the last few years, the rate of women's employment has apparently increased as more women have been employed in the modern sector.
-You find them as cashiers in the banks, teachers in public and private primary and secondary schools, nurses at hospitals as well as television hosts of different TV programs.
-Although, the issue of women not occupying top positions still remains a huge challenge all over the country and across all sectors as most of these positions are occupied by men with little opportunities for equally qualified women.
-In addition, young ladies deciding on courses and professions to choose from now have the full autonomy to do that in some households especially in the southern part of the country.
+However, in recent years, the rate of women's employment has apparently increased as more women have been employed in the modern sector.
+They are increasingly employed in high-paying and valuable jobs.
+However, men still generally have more opportunities than women, with leadership being nearly exclusively men, and women being disproportionately overrepresented in Nigeria's large informal economy.
+In addition, younger generations of women increasingly have autonomy in choosing their jobs.
 However, the north still lags behind in these apparent changes due to cultural laws.